 - Right of rectification: Your EU subscribers can update (or request updates to) personal information at any time.

 - Right of erasure: Your EU subscribers may request that you or AWeber erase their personal data, cease further dissemination of the data, and potentially have third parties halt processing of the data.

 - Right to object: Your EU subscribers may unsubscribe from any of your emails at any time.

 Knowing these rights allows you to better understand your responsibility in protecting these rights.

 How to prepare your business for the GDPR

 There’s a lot to think about with the GDPR, and we understand that it can feel a bit overwhelming.
-So we’ve outlined four steps you can take to help prepare for the GDPR.
+So we’ve outlined five steps you can take to help prepare for the GDPR.